Sequence Diagram template

 One frequent error is collapsing all dimension lookups into a single step labeled "load dimensions," which hides the critical ordering between slowly changing dimension (SCD) processing and surrogate key generation.
 Each dimension entity—Date, Customer, Product, Geography—should appear as its own lifeline or clearly separated interaction block so readers can trace dependencies.
 A second mistake is omitting the source system and staging layer as participants; without them, the diagram skips the extraction and cleansing steps that most commonly cause data quality failures.
 Finally, avoid mixing schema design concerns (column definitions, data types) into the sequence diagram—those belong in an ERD.
 Keep the sequence diagram focused purely on *who calls whom, in what order, and what is returned*, so it remains readable and actionable for every member of your data team.

-View Data Warehouse Schema as another diagram type
+Data Warehouse Schema, as another form.

 FAQ

-What is a star schema sequence diagram?
+01What is a star schema sequence diagram?

 It is a sequence diagram that illustrates the time-ordered interactions between ETL processes, dimension tables, and fact tables in a star schema data warehouse, showing exactly how data flows and in what order each load step occurs.

-How is a sequence diagram different from an ERD for a star schema?
+02How is a sequence diagram different from an ERD for a star schema?

 An ERD shows the static structure—tables, columns, and relationships—while a sequence diagram shows the dynamic process: which system calls which component, when surrogate keys are resolved, and in what order fact and dimension loads happen.

-Who should be involved in reviewing a star schema sequence diagram?
+03Who should be involved in reviewing a star schema sequence diagram?

 Data engineers, BI architects, data analysts, and QA testers should all review it.
 Business stakeholders benefit too, since the diagram makes ETL logic visible without requiring SQL knowledge.

-What participants (lifelines) should I include in this diagram?
+04What participants (lifelines) should I include in this diagram?

 Typical lifelines include the source system, staging area, ETL orchestrator, each dimension table (Date, Customer, Product, etc.), the central fact table, and optionally a data quality or logging service.